omni-network/omni/docs/site/docs/octane/octane.md

 :::info

-Octane is currently licensed under BSL 1.1.
-We are working with teams that would like to use this implementation, and if you would like to integrate it into your own application, please reach out to the Omni team to acquire a license.
+Octane is currently licensed under GPLv3 with an open interoperability requirement.
+We are working with teams that would like to use this implementation, and if you would like to integrate it into your own application, you can reach out to the Omni team to discuss further.

 :::